bs-production/healthy-template-builder/README.md

 ### Edit
 - Footer.html - hardcode your links
 - hero-cred.html - add links to your credibility
-- nav.html - this is just services section.
-Add for yoru site
+- nav.html - Update the nav with your sites services and links
 - service-atb.html - this is the list of services near Umbrella
 - services-box.html - this is a list of all the icons and blups.